KonduitAI/deeplearning4j-examples-refactor/README.md

 All projects in the DL4J ecosystem support Windows, Linux and Mac.
 Hardware support includes CUDA GPUs (10.0, 10.1, 10.2 except OSX), x86 CPU (x86_64, avx2, avx512), ARM CPU (arm, arm64, armhf) and PowerPC (ppc64le).

-This example repo consists of several separate maven Java projects, with their own pom files.
+This example repo consists of several separate Maven Java projects, each with their own pom files.
+Maven is a popular build automation tool for Java Projects.
+The contents of a "pom.xml" file dictate the configurations.
+Read more about how to configure Maven [here](https://deeplearning4j.konduit.ai/config/maven).
+Users can only refer to one of the [example project pom file](./dl4j-examples/pom.xml)to get started.
+Build tools are considered standard software engineering best practice.
+Besides this the complexities posed by the projects in the DL4J ecosystem make dependencies too difficult to manage manually.
+All the projects in the DL4J ecosystem can be used with other build tools like Gradle, SBT etc. More information on that can be found [here](https://deeplearning4j.konduit.ai/config/buildtools).

 Projects are based on what functionality the included examples demonstrate to the user and not necessarily which library in the DL4J stack the functionality lives in.
 Examples in a project are in general separated into "quickstart" and "advanced".
 Each project README also lists all the examples it contains, with a recommended order to explore them in.

 - [dl4j-examples](dl4j-examples/README.md)
 This project contains a set of examples that demonstrate use of the high level DL4J API to build a variety of neural networks.
 Some these examples are end to end, in the sense they start with raw data, process it and then build and train neural networks on it.